Karol Nawrocki: President of Poland (2025–present)

 Nawrocki was inaugurated as president of Poland on 6 August 2025, succeeding Andrzej Duda.
-On the same day he participated in the ceremony of accepting the authority of the President of Poland on the Polish Armed Forces.
+On the same day, he participated in the ceremony of accepting the authority of the President of Poland on the Polish Armed Forces.

 Domestic policy

 Relations with the Prime Minister and government

-The first months of Nawrocki's presidency were marked by a confrontational stance against Prime Minister Donald Tusk and his ruling coalition, citing his large and recent social mandate after the recent presidential election.
+Nawrocki's presidency was marked by a confrontational stance against Prime Minister Donald Tusk and his ruling coalition, citing his large and recent social mandate after the recent presidential election.
 Nawrocki views Tusk as the worst Prime Minister of the Third Polish Republic, but expresses willingness to work with him regardless.
 Analysts consider the downfall of Tusk's coalition and early parliamentary elections as a goal for Nawrocki, with him also seen as competing with Tusk's government in matters of lawmaking and governance despite the president having a primarily representative role, announcing he is seeking a "new formula of cooperation" between the President and parliament.
 Nawrocki held his first meeting with Tusk on 14 August, and on 27 August convened the first Cabinet Council, oriented on finances, investments and agriculture.

 Partisan affiliations

-Karol Nawrocki was elected primarily with support of the right-wing populist Law and Justice (PiS) party and, despite being officially independent, was considered the PiS candidate in the 2025 presidential election.
+Karol Nawrocki was elected primarily with the support of the Law and Justice (PiS) party and, despite being officially independent, was considered the PiS candidate in the 2025 presidential election.
 However, Nawrocki's affiliation as a "PiS president" is debated, with some suggesting he could be a more independent president, or could cooperate with the far-right Confederation as well, despite its libertarian economic policies conflicting with PiS.
-Alongside seeking to empower his role in governance of the country and reform Poland into a semi-presidential republic, Nawrocki is perceived as aspiring to lead the "right wing" of politics, possibly threatening the position of established political leaders such as Jarosław Kaczyński.
+Alongside seeking to empower his role in governance of the country and reform Poland into a semi-presidential republic, Nawrocki is perceived as aspiring to lead the "right wing" of politics, possibly threatening the position of established political leaders such as Jarosław Kaczyński of the economically interventionist Law and Justice party.

 Constitutional reform

-At his inaugural speech, Nawrocki announced intention to create a new Constitution by 2030, announcing the creation of a Council for the Reform of the System of the State (Rada ds.
+At his inaugural speech, Nawrocki announced his intention to create a new Constitution by 2030, announcing the creation of a Council for the Reform of the System of the State (Rada ds.
 Naprawy Ustroju Państwa).
 Soon after, Paweł Szefernaker, Nawrocki's appointed cabinet chief, elaborated that Nawrocki aims to empower the presidency.
-According to RMF FM, the Council is to be formed between September and October, chaired by presidential advisor Dariusz Dudek, and seek to reform, among others, the form of government from the current parliamentary-cabinet to a semi-presidential system.

-In November 2025, Nawrocki stated that if the government continued what he described as the "process of destabilization of Poland" by non-recognition of judicial authorities, he would work to initiate a constitutional referendum in the subsequent year.
+According to RMF FM, the Council is to be chaired by presidential advisor Dariusz Dudek, and seek to reform, among others, the form of government from the current parliamentary-cabinet system to a semi-presidential system.
+In November 2025, Nawrocki stated that if the government continued what he described as the "process of destabilisation of Poland" by non-recognition of judicial authorities, he would work to initiate a constitutional referendum in the subsequent year.

+On 3 May 2026, Nawrocki created a new Council for a New Constitution (Rada Nowej Konstytucji).
+Members of the council as of founding were: Julia Przyłębska, Ryszard Piotrowski, Barbara Piwnik, Józef Zych, Marek Jurek, Ryszard Legutko, Anna Łabno, Piotr Andrzejewski, Zdzisław Krasnodębski and Jacek Majchrowski.